Humans have been living aboard the International Space Station for 20 years. What comes next?

 “Anybody can go see a launch and be inspired by the rocket,” she said.
 “But I wish people could actually see the station for real in person because it's just an amazing engineering feat.
 It looks like a work of modern art in space as you get close to it.”

-From the ground, it’s not bad either.
+From the ground, it’s not bad, either.

 NASA has a service called “spot the station,” where sky watchers can enter their email and location to be notified when the lab will fly overhead.
-On a clear sky, it’s often the brightest spot in the sky, streaking like a spark on a long, flowing arc toward the horizon at traveling 17,500 m.p.h. and lapping the Earth every 90 minutes.
+On a clear sky, it’s often the brightest spot in the sky, streaking like a spark on a long, flowing arc toward the horizon at traveling 17,500 mph and lapping Earth every 90 minutes.

 Photographers with quick trigger fingers sometimes catch it in silhouette, its giant solar arrays, looking like the wings of some sci-fi spaceship.

-But for all the romanticism of spaceflight, the reality is space exploration is a difficult and potentially deadly endeavor that requires resourcefulness and dedication by the astronauts and teams of experts in mission control monitoring the systems around the clock, every day.
+But for all the romanticism of spaceflight, the reality is space exploration is a difficult and potentially deadly endeavor that requires resourcefulness and dedication by the astronauts and teams of experts in mission control monitoring the systems around-the-clock, every day.

-“I mean, it may sound may sound crazy, but it turns out it’s really difficult to to design and build a reliable life support system,” Chiao said.
+“I mean, it may sound may sound crazy, but it turns out it’s really difficult to design and build a reliable life support system,” Chiao said.
 “You know, I mean, they’re always both the Russian side and the American side, our life support systems are always breaking down, always needing work, always needing spare parts.”

 If it’s not air or ammonia leaks, or dodging space debris, there are sometimes problems with the plumbing.

 Like the time Chiao and his crew mates noticed “the most horrible smell you can imagine,” he recalled.
 “And we were like, ‘What could that be?’
 And we’re lifting up panels and looking behind panels.
 And then we lifted up the panels near the toilet, and these horrible green globules started coming out of the panel.
-And: ‘Oh my goodness.’”
+And: ‘Oh, my goodness.’ ”

 In September, NASA announced that it was sending a new toilet to the station.
-“Boldly Go!” read the headline on the press release.
+“Boldly Go!” read the headline on the news release.
 The cost of the newly designed toilet was $23 million, and it’s smaller and lighter and better suited for women, while able to recycle more urine into drinking water.
 (Actual astronaut joke: “Today’s coffee is tomorrow’s coffee!”)

-It’s a laboratory, where researchers get the rare opportunity to remove the one variable always present on Earth: gravity.
+The ISS is a laboratory where researchers get the rare opportunity to remove the one variable always present on Earth: gravity.

 “The ability to take away a variable is how science moves forward,” said Eugene Boland, the chief scientist at Techshot, an Indiana research company.
-“And so having a station for 20 years without the effect of continuous gravity is kind of one of those like mindblowing experiences.
+“And so having a station for 20 years without the effect of continuous gravity is kind of one of those like mind-blowing experiences.
 As a scientist, that, you know, is that shiny new tool that most scientists will never see in their tool box.”

 If you 3-D print an organ on the ground, gravity collapses it like a souffle, so scientists have to reinforce, say, the walls of a heart’s chamber.
 But then scientists started thinking about the weightless environment of space: “What if we didn’t have to add extra scaffolding to hold open cavities like you would have in an organ like the heart?"
 Boland said.
-What if things stood on their own “because there is no gravity?”
+What if things stood on their own “because there is no gravity"?

 Some of the best research has been on the human body.
-Scott Kelly spent nearly a year in space and researchers have been studying how he compares to his twin brother, Mark, for years.
-Scott Kelly had several physiological and chromosomal changes during his time in space, such as changes in his gene expression and his telomeres, which protect the ends of chromosomes, lengthened in space.
+Scott Kelly spent nearly a year in space, and researchers have been studying how he compares with his twin brother, Mark, for years.
+Scott Kelly had several physiological and chromosomal changes during his time in space, such as changes in his gene expression, and his telomeres, which protect the ends of chromosomes, lengthened in space.

-But the station is also a grand experiment itself, a study in human dynamics: what happens when you bring together representatives of many different countries, shoot them up into orbit and study them like lab rats to see how they get along?
+But the station is also a grand experiment itself, a study in human dynamics: What happens when you bring together representatives of many different countries, shoot them up into orbit and study them like lab rats to see how they get along?

 At first no one was sure how this was going to work out — Russians and French, Japanese and Germans, men, women, Black, White — a rotating cast of different languages and cultures stuffed together for months at a time on a spaceship no bigger than a football field.

-Twenty years on, the results are encouraging, the space station not just as laboratory but as tool of diplomacy.
-It’s a revelation that “kind of surprised people, me included,” said former NASA astronaut Michael Lopez-Alegria.
+Twenty years on, the results are encouraging, with the space station not just a laboratory but also a tool of diplomacy.
+It’s a revelation that “kind of surprised people, me included,” said former NASA astronaut Michael López-Alegría.
 “There are some significant tensions, especially between the U.S. and Russia right now.
 But in the space world, we’ve got to get along somehow.”

 Astronauts learn each other’s languages and cultures.
 They often make sure to eat meals together, share music and stories.
 And so alongside science and exploration, international relations may be the legacy of the station — and some are pushing it for a Nobel Peace Prize.